tvillaren/variety-plugin-nomnoml/README.md

 ## Plugin options

-Note than the current version of variety plugin doesn't allow use of more than 2 options.

 ### displayStats

 By default, the output will not display the percentages or occurence counts for the field & related objects to avoid cluttering.
 You can add them by setting the `displayStats` parameter to true.